Surgery to Fix Openings in the Upper Lip and Roof of the Mouth (Cleft Lip, Cleft Palate Surgery) in Children: What to Expect

 -

-Any medical conditions your child has.
+Any medical problems your child has.

 What are the risks?

-Short-term problems may include:
+Short-term risks may include:

 Infection.